edamontology/edamontologyDocs/editors_guide.rst

    - **Format** *is_format_of* **Data**

-- **MUST NOT** include formats which are specific to single tools only; EDAM formats are generally in common use, for example by public databases or multiple tools
+- **MUST NOT** include formats which are specific to single tools only, unless heavily used (EDAM formats are generally in common use by public databases or multiple tools)
 - **MUST NOT** include formats for which a formal specification does not exist
 - **MUST** include a link to the formal specification (*e.g.* an XML Schema (XSD) or rigorous documentation) of the format syntax
 - **MUST** have a corresponding concept in the **Data** subontology, *i.e.* the type of data that the format applies to.
 New data concepts can be added, if needed.